lupyuen/bl602-rust-wrapper/README.md

 ## Build Log

-Build the project with this script...
+Build the docs and the test project with this script...

 -   [`scripts/build.sh`](scripts/build.sh)